Self-Awareness and Language: Saying “Yes” to “No”

-You’ll be amazed how much calmer a child feels when the real emotions are out in the open.
+You’ll be amazed at how much calmer a child feels when the real emotions are out in the open.
 And then you can find a solution together.
-In these circumstances I once heard a child capture it all by saying to her grandmother: "Sometimes I like you"!
+In these circumstances, I once heard a child capture it all by saying to her grandmother: "Sometimes I like you!"

 "Bad Words"—Reach for the Dictionary

 How about the problem of so-called "bad words"?
 As your child hears and speaks words, inevitably she will say what many parents feel are "bad" words: hate, damn, crap, and so on.
 In the past, some caregivers might have "washed the child's mouth out with soap," put Tabasco sauce on his tongue, or, at the very least, impressed upon the child that "we don't use those words around here!"

 However, there are problems with this approach: First, it uses fear and shame to obtain behavioral compliance; and, second, it creates an inhibitory process in general around the learning and speaking of words and language.

 What's the solution?
 Easy!
 "Reach for the dictionary, not for the soap!"
 Remember, the brain is a stimulus-seeking, information-processing organ.
 You can enlarge your child's vocabulary and fund of knowledge by looking up these words with him/her.
 The synonyms for "crap" are defecation, excrement, nonsense, worthless.